 Start off with having a conversation with your team on how to stay connected.
 This may look like continuing with avenues you’re already using, weekly 1-on-1 check-ups or exploring brand new platforms that can encourage greater understanding and transparency.
 And, especially if you’re on our Yulio platform, you can simply include a note in your project as to any updates or details that came up from a team meeting by using a Text Hotspot to include a note.

 It’s Time to Get Ready

 Looking for a platform that can help you share your visual story in person and remotely?
 Get full access to our Yulio platform for 30 days with our free trial - sign up and start presenting better with the power of VR.
-For more information on how to get started, head over to our Yulio 101 page to see what you can achieve with Yulio.
+For more information on how to get started, head over to our Yulio Learning Portal to see what you can achieve with Yulio.